 Stephanie Coreau, LCSW, CCS

 Stephanie was born and raised in southern Maine.
 She attended the University of Southern Maine for her bachelor’s degree in social work and then the University of New England where she obtained a master’s degree in Social Work.
 She started her career working as a Children’s Case Manager and has spent the last ten years in various roles within the social service and substance abuse treatment field.
 At the tail end of 2018, she accepted the position here at Liberty Bay Recovery Center as Executive Director.
 She is thrilled to join such a fabulous team of caring individuals with a focus on improving the lives of those beginning their journey in recovery.

 Director of Business Development

 Briana was born and raised in New Hampshire.
-She spent some time traveling cross-country and lived in the Bay area of California for a few months, before becoming a Maine resident in early 2017.
+She spent some time traveling cross-country and lived in the Bay area of California before becoming a Maine resident in early 2017.
 Briana spent 9+ years working in the restaurant industry and found herself desiring a career that would make a bigger impact.
-In September of 2017, Briana took on the job as Administrative Lead at Liberty Bay.
+Since joining the Liberty Bay team in 2017, Briana has taken on several roles including Administrative Assistant, Administrative Lead, Notary Public and Human Resource Manager.
 She is very grateful to have the opportunity to be a part of such an amazing team who is truly dedicated to helping others.